Reactive-Network/reactive-smart-contract-demos/src/demos/basic/README.md

 ## Contracts

-* **Origin Chain Contract**: [BasicDemoL1Contract](https://github.com/Reactive-Network/reactive-smart-contract-demos/blob/main/src/demos/basic/BasicDemoL1Contract.sol) receives Ether and returns it to the sender, emitting a `Received` event with transaction details.
+- **Origin Chain Contract**: [BasicDemoL1Contract](https://github.com/Reactive-Network/reactive-smart-contract-demos/blob/main/src/demos/basic/BasicDemoL1Contract.sol) receives Ether and returns it to the sender, emitting a `Received` event with transaction details.

-* **Reactive Contract**: [BasicDemoReactiveContract](https://github.com/Reactive-Network/reactive-smart-contract-demos/blob/main/src/demos/basic/BasicDemoReactiveContract.sol) subscribes to events on Sepolia, emits logs, and triggers callbacks when conditions are met, such as `topic_3` being at least 0.1 Ether.
-It manages event subscriptions and tracks processed events.
+- **Reactive Contract**: [BasicDemoReactiveContract](https://github.com/Reactive-Network/reactive-smart-contract-demos/blob/main/src/demos/basic/BasicDemoReactiveContract.sol) demonstrates a reactive subscription model on Ethereum Sepolia.
+It listens for logs from a specified contract and emits an `Event` for each incoming log while incrementing a local `counter`.
+If the incoming log’s `topic_3` value is at least `0.01 Ether`, it emits a `Callback` event containing a payload to invoke a `callback` function externally.

-* **Destination Chain Contract**: [BasicDemoL1Callback](https://github.com/Reactive-Network/reactive-smart-contract-demos/blob/main/src/demos/basic/BasicDemoL1Callback.sol) logs callback details upon receiving a call, capturing the origin, sender, and reactive sender addresses.
+- **Destination Chain Contract**: [BasicDemoL1Callback](https://github.com/Reactive-Network/reactive-smart-contract-demos/blob/main/src/demos/basic/BasicDemoL1Callback.sol) logs callback details upon receiving a call, capturing the origin, sender, and reactive sender addresses.
 It could also be a third-party contract.

 ## Further Considerations